Welcome to Pictorial Planet

 A website dedicated to the art of Black and White Film Developing

 by John Finch

 Please become a Patreon of my work.
 You get special videos just for Patreons.
 You also support my website and YouTube work.
 Just check out the two tiers and decide what you might want as value benefits.
 Just click the link below…

 If I've helped you in some way you can also give a donation, either one off or monthly

 I now make and sell a complete and unique developer solution for your film and darkroom needs.

 In my opinion these are the best staining and tanning developers ever formulated including the famous Dixactol Ultra, Exactol Lux, Prescysol, Prescysol Extra Fine plus new Alkali-Fix, and unique Alkali-Stop.

 Some film photographers don't want to make their own developers, fix, or stop and would rather buy pre-made solutions.
 So I'm happy to provide these amazing developers to you.

-I've been supporting the film community for many years through my books, YouTube channel, emails, explaining how to make and use developers, stops, and fixes, and I'm very happy indeed that many do.
-However, I got to thinking months ago about expanding my support to those who don't want to make their own solutions but want to be able to procure the best at a reasonable price.
-So in summer 2022 I found and made contact with Peter Hogan to ask if I could make and provide his range of the Thornton and Hogan staining formulas, developers I know are of commercial quality.
-These had been lost, for many years from the UK and European markets being only available in the states from the Photographer's Formulary.
+I've been supporting the film community for many years through my books, my YouTube channel, my website, and through emails, explaining how to make and use developers, stops, and fixes, and I'm very happy indeed that many do.
+However, I got to thinking months ago about expanding my support to those who don't want to make their own solutions but want to be able to procure the best at a very reasonable price.
+So in summer 2022 I found and made contact with Peter Hogan, the man who owns the Barry Thornton (and his own) formulas, to ask if I could make and provide this range of pyro staining formulas, developers I know are of high quality.
+These developers had been lost, for many years in the UK and European markets being only available in the states from the Photographer's Formulary.